nathipg/typescript-udemy/README.md

 Optional Chaining -> Allow access a property in object if is defined.
 Ex: fetchedUserData?.job?.title

+## Generics

+A type which is connected with another type and is flexible regarding which exactly type it is.
+Ex: Array, it stores data from any type, but is mandatory to define which (Array<string> or string[])

 ## Function return types

 All regular types